Mirror, Mirror on the Wall – Or What Happens When You Blink?

 It happened when I was wearing pink bunny slippers, curl papers in my hair and was downing a gallon of red wine straight from the bottle.
 At that time I was sharing an apartment with two of my girlfriends and just started the totally bewildering chapter of student life.

 Without any doubt this was the best time ever.
-Away from home, parental supervision (while still relying on their financial contribution), free from the leash of the perfect daughter, the good girl, the straight-A student and out in the wild of big city autonomy.
-Not that I was a wild party girl or anything like that, but the sudden burst of freedom I experienced back then would transform even the most shy wallflower into a untamed beast.
+Away from home, parental supervision (while still enjoying their financial contribution), free from the leash of the perfect daughter, the good girl, the straight-A student and out in the wild of big city autonomy.
+Not that I was a wild party girl or anything like that, but the sudden burst of freedom I experienced back then would transform even the shyest wallflower into an untamed beast.

 But then, damn it, it happened – I had to blink.